 E*Trade lowered its standard online equity trading fees to $0.00.
 Here’s a breakdown of fees.

 TD Ameritrade reduced its online equity trading fees to $0.00 as indicated here.

-TradeKing Advisors is no longer offering its managed portfolios to new clients, following its acquisition by Ally.
-However, Ally Invest is now offering managed portfolios, starting at a minimum of $100 with a management fee of 0.30% of assets under management (AUM).
+Ally Invest is now offering robo portfolios, starting at a minimum of $100 with a cash buffer rather than management fees of 0.30% of assets under management (AUM).

 Betterment eliminated its $1/month fee on low account balances; before, you needed to make an automatic deposit of $100 or more in order to avoid this charge.
 Today, the charge for basic services is 0.25% of assets under management (up to $2 million).
-Premium services with unlimited access to CFPs via phone is 0.40% AUM and requires a minimum account balance of $100,000.
+Premium services with unlimited access to CFPs via phone are 0.40% AUM and require a minimum account balance of $100,000.

 With several changes happening in a short time frame, I’ve realized that I need to encourage investors to check the latest on the pricing at each online brokerage and investment advisory firm before investing.